API DocumentationOpenAPI / JSON Schema Import

 Step 1: Add OpenAPI File

-Place your OpenAPI specification file in your documentation project:
+Place your OpenAPI specification file in the api-reference folder within your documentation project:

 your-docs/